Home · WeAD AI Health Clinics

 Educational scope (core policy)

-WeAD AI Health Clinic exists to help users organize and understand health-related information.
-Outputs — including text, voice replies, and generated reports — are educational and exploratory.
+WeAD AI Health Clinics exists to help users organize and understand health-related information.
+Outputs — including text, voice replies, image analyses, and generated reports — are educational and exploratory.
 They are not:

 • A medical diagnosis or definitive clinical conclusion